requireiot/MyVoiceBox/README.md

 For a speaker, I use half of a pair of "*Amazon Basics Stereo 2.0 Speakers for PC or Laptop*".
 They are cheap (typically under €20 per pair), and the sound quality is quite good, for this type of application.

-#### Alternative off-the-shelf hardware
-As an alternative, the software can be run on an Espressif ESP-BOX-Lite gadget.
-I had bought two of these in the past, to experiment with Willow, and now I am reusing them with this firmware.
-Enable `USE_ESP_BOX_LITE` at the start of `prefs.h`.
-It might also work with some of the other gadgets offered by Espressif, but I haven't tested that.
-The speaker inside the gadget is quite tinny, and the device is much more expensive (>€50) than the custom hardware, but you get a ready-made unit, no soldering required.

-Another off-the-shelf hardware alternative is the Spotpear "Muma", this can be found on Aliexpress for about €25, as "DeepSeek AI Chat Box ESP32-S3 1,54 inch LCD", the manufacturer provides some technical information [here](https://spotpear.com/wiki/ESP32-S3-AI-1.54-inch-LCD-Display-TouchScreen-N16R8-muma-DeepSeek.html).
-It has one microphone (in an awkward position near the back of the unit), one small speaker (quite tinny) and a small LCD.
-Enable `USE_ESP_BOX_LITE` at the start of `prefs.h` to use this hardware variant.

-Other hardware setups could be supported by creating new files in the `hardware/` folder, with classes derived from the `EspBoard` and `AudioCodec` class.

 ### Mechanical construction

 I used a 100x60x25mm plastic box for the project.
 Here is how I placed the microphones: